Laurence Robertson: 7th parliament (2019–2024)

+In October 2020, Robertson spoke out against the IPSA proposed pay rise for Members of Parliament in a statement on his website.

+Robertson began a job at the Betting and Gaming Council in October 2020 as the parliamentary advisor on sport and safer gambling.
+He is paid £2,000 for 10 hours of work a month, equivalent to £24,000 a year.
+He lost his Tewkesbury seat at the 2024 general election to the Liberal Democrat candidate, Cameron Thomas.

+Views

 Northern Ireland

-Robertson notes that although "the events in the Province didn't immediately affect me, they had an impact on my thinking and ended up having an enormous influence on my career."
+Robertson notes that although "the events in the Province [Northern Ireland] didn't immediately affect me, they had an impact on my thinking and ended up having an enormous influence on my career."

 In Parliament, Robertson was Chairman of the Northern Ireland Affairs Select Committee between 2010 and 2017.
-The committee contained 13 members, including members from the Conservative and Labour Parties, the DUP, UUP, SDLP and an Independent.
+The committee contained 13 members, including members from the Conservative and Labour Parties, the DUP, UUP, and SDLP.
 During his time as chair, the subjects of the inquiries and reports included the Saville Inquiry (Bloody Sunday), the Letters of Comfort Inquiry, Corporation Tax, Banking, Leaving the EU and others.

 Robertson was also Chairman of the British Irish Parliamentary Assembly between 2012 and 2016.
 This group included MPs and Lords, as well as TDs and Senators, from both British and Irish Parliaments, as well as members of the devolved administrations.

 In 2017, Robertson received a Metropolitan Police shield for his work championing IRA bomb victims.
 Robertson continues to lead calls for compensation to be given to victims of IRA attacks that used Libyan explosives.

-Robertson created the All-Party Parliamentary Group on the Union in September 2019 which seeks to "To promote the economic, social, cultural and constitutional benefits of the union of the United Kingdom of Great Britain and Northern Ireland; To foster good relations between the four countries of the UK and their devolved administrations; and for connected purposes".
+Robertson created the All-party parliamentary group on the Union in September 2019 which seeks "To promote the economic, social, cultural and constitutional benefits of the union of the United Kingdom of Great Britain and Northern Ireland; To foster good relations between the four countries of the UK and their devolved administrations; and for connected purposes".
 He is chairman of the group.

 Brexit

-A strong Eurosceptic, Robertson campaigned for John Redwood in the Conservative leadership contest in 1995 and is active in the EU pressure group Better Off Out.
+A strong Eurosceptic, Robertson campaigned for John Redwood in the Conservative leadership contest in 1995 and as of 2012 was active in the EU pressure group Better Off Out.
 He is a member of the pressure group The Freedom Association.
-He opposes devolution and the Good Friday Agreement in Northern Ireland.

 In mid-November 2018, following publication of the draft UK Brexit Withdrawal Agreement, Robertson submitted to the Chairman of the 1922 Committee of the Conservative Party a letter confirming he had no confidence in the Conservative Party leader and Prime Minister Theresa May.
 Robertson became the first of a long list to confirm his letter, after the government announced details of its draft Withdrawal Agreement with the EU.